“Why don't I just ask ChatGPT about the German market?”

 |---|---|---|

-| Input | Your prompt (as good as your research skill) | Structured intake customized to your product & buyer |
+| Input | Your prompt (as good as your research skill) | Structured intake customized to your product and buyer |

-| Research depth | Single-pass search | Multi-stage pipeline, 12–26 intelligence dimensions |
+| Research depth | Single-pass search | 16-agent pipeline, 12-26 intelligence dimensions |

-| Validation | None | Cross-validation + source verification + quality assurance |
+| Validation | None | Cross-validation, source verification, QA |

 | Source citations | Inconsistent, often unverifiable | Every claim cited with URL and access date |

-| Confidence scoring | No | Yes - verified through low confidence, per finding |
+| Confidence scoring | No | Yes, per finding |

-| Customization | Generic to your industry | Tailored to your product, buyer, and competitive context |
+| Customization | Generic to your industry | Tailored to your product, buyer, competitive context |

 | Target accounts | No | 50-100 named, ranked, profiled |